ExinOne/exinonesupport/docs/FAQs.md

 A: You can compare Mixin Messenger to Telegram.
 ExinOne is a small application (BOT) inside it.
 Similar BOTs are ExinPool, MixSwap, MixPay, etc. The Exin team is an early development team of the Mixin ecosystem, running some products independently.

-Q: Is Mixin secure?

-A: Mixin Wallet is [fully open source](https://github.com/MixinNetwork) and currently manages over a billion dollars in assets on the Mixin Network and has never had any incidents to date.
-The above is some information.
-You need to make your own judgment as to whether it is safe or not.

 ## About ExinOne

 Q：How to switch language & Quotation